Breakfast Cookie Recipes?

-Yes, it’s possible to start your day with cookies as long as they are made from a healthy breakfast cookie recipe, like those that I’ve gathered here.
+Yes, it’s possible to start your day with cookies as long as they are made from one of the healthy breakfast cookie recipes, that I’ve gathered here.

 I know it’s a cliche but, for most people, a healthy breakfast is important to get the day started right.